 Retroactive Assignment of Grades

-Students matriculated at Empire State College before July 1, 2004, may request the assignment of a letter grade to the relevant narrative evaluations.
-The college will continue to respond to these student requests.
+Students matriculated at Empire State University before July 1, 2004, may request the assignment of a letter grade to the relevant narrative evaluations.
+The university will continue to respond to these student requests.
 For students who matriculated after that date, there will be no later assignment of letter grades to narrative evaluations.